federicomaffei/battleships/README.md

 ====================

-The feature I implemented via TDD are:
+##The features I implemented via TDD are:

 1. A Ship object, which contains coordinates, and can be hit and sunk.

 2. A Grid object, which allows the player to see their shots and their ships (if they are defending in that round).

 3. A Coordinate object, which is able to store and translate the coordinates needed to place the ships and target them.

 4. A Player object, which has 5 Ships, 2 Grids and 2 Coordinate systems.
 A player can be either active or inactive, and can place ships.

 5. A BattleShips object, which has 2 Players, and contains all the application logic and user interaction.

-* The programming languages and technologies I used are:
+###The programming languages and technologies I used are:

 * Ruby

 * Rspec

 ====================

-How to run the application:
+###How to run the application:

 * From command line enter:
 ```bash
 git clone git@github.com:federicomaffei/battleships.git
 cd battleships
 ruby lib/battleships_ruby_app.rb
 ```

-How to test the application:
+###How to test the application:

 * From command line enter:
 ```bash
 git clone git@github.com:federicomaffei/battleships.git
 cd battleships
 rspec
 ```
 ====================

-Possible future adds to the features:
+###Possible future adds to the features:

 * Throw exception messages when the user input is not consistent for coordinates and shots.

 * Add a choice at each shot so that the user can see the attacking grid only if he/she wants.